body21033/DevOps_BC/Lab_09/ReadMe.md

 ## My results:

-- If you want to check my servers, follow next links:
+- If you want to check my server, follow next link:
   - [Jenkins-server](http://18.193.116.46:8080/)

 ## Execution: